Monkey business in the Japanese mountains

 World-class winter sports, hot springs (occasionally monkey-filled), delicious local food and a foreigner-friendly vibe.

-Nagano hosted the Winter Olympics back in 1998 and the various ski resorts bear the hallmark of international public interest, equipped with a diverse range of accommodation, restaurants and other facilities that cater to foreign visitors while working hard to offer a distinct Japanese winter experience.
+Nagano hosted the Winter Olympics back in 1998 and the various ski resorts bear the hallmark of international public interest.
+The prefecture is equipped with a diverse range of accommodation, restaurants, and other facilities catering to foreign visitors while working hard to offer a distinct Japanese winter experience.

-In the summer, Nagano provides plenty of opportunity for outdoor activities.
-Hiking, rafting, canyoning and camping all come with a jaw-dropping backdrop.
+In the summer, Nagano provides plenty of opportunities for outdoor activities.
+Hiking, rafting, canyoning, and camping all come with a jaw-dropping backdrop.
 National parks abound; namely the Joshinetsu Kogen, the Minami-Alps and the Chubu Sangaku.
-Kamikochi basin is beautiful in the spring and summer, while the Matsukawa ravine is a riot of reds, oranges and greens in the fall.
+Kamikochi basin is beautiful in the spring and summer, while the Matsukawa ravine is a riot of reds, oranges, and greens in the fall.
 The prefectural capital of Nagano city is home to the venerated Zenko-ji temple.
-In central Matsumoto is one of Japan’s most stunning original castles, Matsumoto-jo.
+In central Matsumoto you’ll find one of Japan’s most stunning original castles, Matsumoto Castle.

 Nagano is credited for its high-quality soba noodles, grown in the prefecture’s fertile highlands, as well as the less appetizing tsukudani, a dish of boiled locusts that was an important source of protein in the isolated hills before 7/11 came along.